* This is the Professional Version. *

 ECG is the most important test and should be done within 10 min of presentation.
 It is the center of the decision pathway because fibrinolytics benefit patients with STEMI but may increase risk for those with NSTEMI.
 Also, urgent cardiac catheterization is indicated for patients with acute STEMI but not for those with NSTEMI.

-For STEMI, initial ECG is usually diagnostic, showing ST-segment elevation ≥ 1 mm in 2 or more contiguous leads subtending the damaged area (see Acute anterior left ventricular infarction (tracing obtained within a few hours of onset of illness)., Acute anterior left ventricular infarction (after the first 24 h)., Acute anterior left ventricular infarction (several days later)., Acute inferior (diaphragmatic) left ventricular infarction (tracing obtained within a few hours of onset of illness)., Acute inferior (diaphragmatic) left ventricular infarction (after the first 24 h)., and Acute inferior (diaphragmatic) left ventricular infarction (several days later).).
+For STEMI, initial ECG is usually diagnostic, showing ST-segment elevation ≥ 1 mm in 2 or more contiguous leads subtending the damaged area (see Acute lateral left ventricular infarction (tracing obtained within a few hours of onset of illness)., Lateral left ventricular infarction (after the first 24 h)., Lateral left ventricular infarction (several days later)., Acute inferior (diaphragmatic) left ventricular infarction (tracing obtained within a few hours of onset of illness)., Inferior (diaphragmatic) left ventricular infarction (after the first 24 h)., and Inferior (diaphragmatic) left ventricular infarction (several days later).).

 Pathologic Q waves are not necessary for the diagnosis.
 The ECG must be read carefully because ST-segment elevation may be subtle, particularly in the inferior leads (II, III, aVF); sometimes the reader’s attention is mistakenly focused on leads with ST-segment depression.
 If symptoms are characteristic, ST-segment elevation on ECG has a specificity of 90% and a sensitivity of 45% for diagnosing MI.
 Serial tracings (obtained every 8 h for 1 day, then daily) showing a gradual evolution toward a stable, more normal pattern or development of abnormal Q waves over a few days tends to confirm the diagnosis.